eCook Meal

 DINNER’S READY!

 Dish up spoonfuls of buttery gem squash mash next to some dressed salad.
-Lay the rosemary-infused steak slices alongside, and pour over the creamy peppercorn sauce.
+Lay the Rosemary-infused steak slices alongside, and pour over the creamy peppercorn sauce.
 If you'd like, pick off the rosemary leaves and sprinkle them over the steak, discarding the stalk.
 Garnish with the remaining hard cheese shavings.
 Tuck in, Chef!

 LET’S GET GOING